 A first-of-its-kind interactive customer data intelligence system that uses hundreds of shopper attributes for insights beyond just purchasing behavior.

-Some have breadth, some of have depth.
+Some have breadth, some have depth.
 We have both.

 We’ve been working with point-of-sale (PoS) data for years.
 And while other firms may have a few hundred thousand households of data to analyze, we analyze over 70 million US households across 43 states weekly.
-This alone is a very deep and rich resource, but we take it a step further.
-We add 360-degree enrichment to this data — what we call Customer 360 AI.
-We combine it with federated panel data to get a full view of the customer, not simply PoS insights.
-Now, we have a massive data pool which our AI-enabled solutions with machine learning can access to uncover customer trends and anomalies.
+This alone is a very deep and rich resource, but we take it a step further by adding 360-degree enrichment to this data — what we call Customer 360 AI.
+We build on this information by appending data elements that add both depth of shopper purchase insights and breadth of shopper profiles.
+Now, we have a massive data pool which our AI-enabled solutions with machine learning access to uncover customer trends and anomalies.
 Our customers can search for hundreds of customer attributes in their data and, in doing this, better serve their customers.
 We make work easier for retailers and CPGs by: